Mount Atkinson, Victoria: Transport

 The Ballarat railway line passes through the northern edge of the suburb, which has a proposal to include a brand new Mount Atkinson station.
 Mount Atkinson station is proposed to be built near Greigs Road as an integrated transport hub next to Westfield Mt.
 Atkinson Town Centre.

-In 2021, there was a plan to connect local residents to Rockbank station with a bus service.

 Infrastructure Victoria released an Infrastructure Strategy report in August 2021, mentioning a new electrified metro service to Rockbank or alternatively to the Mount Atkinson Activity Centre.
 The report found that terminating a new electrified metro service at Mount Atkinson would encourage more gradual westward housing growth, compared with complete electrification to Melton.

 Services on a newly electrified line would operate a cross city service to Pakenham East using the Melbourne Metro Tunnel, currently planned to service Pakenham to Sunbury.
 This extension of the electrified rail service would primarily meet demand from population growth around Mount Atkinson Activity Centre and the further western and south-eastern growth areas.

+In June 2026, a bus service, Route 140A, was introduced to the area, connecting Mount Atkinson, Grandview and Olivia estates to Rockbank station.
+The route is expected to connect the area to Tarneit station in late-2026.